Trawden Forest Primary School Admissions Procedure

 Admission Criteria for Community & Voluntary Controlled Schools

-The policy for admission to Community and Voluntary Controlled primary schools for 2015/16 is listed below:-
+The determined policy for admission to community and voluntary controlled primary schools for 2018/2019 is listed below:-

 Parents are asked to express preferences for three primary schools.
 Published criteria are used to decide which children should be offered the available places.
 In primary schools an equal preference scheme has been introduced to comply with the Schools Admission Code, whereby three parental preferences are given equal status and will be considered equally against the admissions criteria.
 Our admission number for each year group is currently 30.